top of page

 I wonder how many of you are afraid of change?

-We live in a world of volatility, ambiguity and uncertainty.
-Changes arouse in us anxiety, fear, a sense of loss, lack of control, and influence on what is happening.
-Change involves disruption of the established order and well-known functioning patterns, and requires introducing new rules and learning to function in a new, changed reality.
+We live in a world of volatility, ambiguity, and uncertainty.
+Changes arouse anxiety, fear, a sense of loss, lack of control, and influence on what is happening.
+Change involves disruption of the established order and well-known functioning patterns and requires introducing new rules and learning to function in a new, changed reality.
 It also requires effort, work, going beyond established patterns, and sometimes some sacrifices.

 “What would you do if you weren't afraid?”